nvirth/BookTera/README.md

 Screenshots
 -----------

-The web applications' start pages look like this:
+The web applications' (both ASP.NET MVC and Play) start pages look like this:
 ![WebStartPage][WebStartPage]

 Here is the Windows Store stub's start page: